hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 +---------------------------------------------------------------------------
 | Platform contains:
 |   1 model(s): nameless.
 Use `models(platform)` for details.
-|   0 condition(s): .
-Use `conditions(platform)` for details.
+|   0 scenario(s): .
+Use `scenarios(platform)` for details.
 +---------------------------------------------------------------------------
 ```

-## Creating conditions
+## Creating scenarios

-`Condition` (condition) in HetaSimulator is an object which stores a model together with additional settings and options.
+`Scenario` in HetaSimulator is an object which stores a model together with additional settings and options.
 It sets the time point, ranges, updates parameter values, activate or inactivate events, etc.

-The condition-based approach is used to store pre-defined model's options: dose values, experimental conditions, data saving options, initial values and others which can be applied for one or multiple models.
-The `Condition` also stores `Measurement` points which is used for parameters identification and visualization.
+The scenario-based approach is used to store pre-defined model's options: dose values, experimental scenarios, data saving options, initial values and others which can be applied for one or multiple models.
+The `Scenario` also stores `Measurement` points which is used for parameters identification and visualization.

-`Condition` is created from default options passed from its model and user defined options from table row or set manually.
+`Scenario` is created from default options passed from its model and user defined options from table row or set manually.

 ### Import from CSV tables

-The most simple way to populate a platform by conditions is to create a separate file with `Condition` in [tabular CSV format](../table-formats/condition.md).
+The most simple way to populate a platform by scenarios is to create a separate file with `Scenario` in [tabular CSV format](../table-formats/scenario.md).

-Create file __conditions.csv__ file inside __my\_example__ with the following content.
+Create file __scenarios.csv__ file inside __my\_example__ with the following content.

 |id|parameters.dose|events_active.sw1|events_active.sw2|
 |---|---|---|---|